7 Best Stock Market Research Websites & Subscription Services

 Understanding the Categories

 Quant-Driven Picks (Alpha Picks): Algorithms screen the market using quantitative factors—value, growth, momentum, earnings revisions.
 No human discretion in stock selection.
 You’re trusting the model, not an analyst.
+Same rule: the screen is more useful if you can still read the 10-K.

 Most investors benefit from a combination: a DIY tool for your own research, plus a stock-picking service for ideas you might not find yourself.